gigalixir/gigalixir-cli/docs/source/main.rst

 How to provision a Free PostgreSQL database
 ===========================================

-IMPORTANT: Make sure you set your :bash:`pool_size` in :bash:`prod.exs` to 1 beforehand.
-The free tier database only allows one connection.
+IMPORTANT: Make sure you set your :bash:`pool_size` in :bash:`prod.exs` to 2 beforehand.
+The free tier database only allows limited connections.

 The following command will provision a free database for you and set your :bash:`DATABASE_URL` environment variable appropriately.